David Montgomery Player Prop Bets for NFL Week 14 | Chicago vs. Green Bay 12/12/2021

 Season Stats

-- Montgomery has run for a team-leading 566 yards on 134 carries (47.2 yards per game) and scored four touchdowns.
+- Montgomery has taken 134 attempts for a team-leading 566 rushing yards (47.2 per game) and scored four touchdowns.

-- The Bears have run 50.6% passing plays and 49.4% rushing plays this season.
-They rank 30th in the NFL in scoring.
+- The Bears have thrown the ball in 50.6% of their plays from scrimmage this year while staying on the ground 49.4% of the time.
+This offensive attack ranks 30th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Montgomery's matchup with the Packers.